 These statistics are used both nationally and internationally, by government, academia, special interest groups, the media and the general public.
 International migration is also an important component of population change and is used in the production of population projections and mid-year population estimates, which are used by central and local government and the health sector for planning and monitoring service delivery, resource allocation and managing the economy.

-On 27 July 2017, the Office for Statistics Regulation (OSR) published their report on The quality of the long-term student migration statistics following a range of concerns that were raised about the robustness of the estimate of former-student emigration.
+On 27 July 2017, the Office for Statistics Regulation (OSR) published their report on The quality of the long-term student migration statistics following a range of concerns that were raised about the robustness of the former-student emigration estimate.
 The main focus of their report was the “student migration gap” – the difference between the estimate of the number of migrants entering the UK for formal study (student immigration) and the estimate of the number of former students leaving the UK (former-student emigration).

-OSR set out several requirements for Office for National Statistics (ONS), one being to make clearer that this estimate should be treated with caution and that it be labelled as an experimental component of the overall National Statistics on migration, while the ONS work programme continues.
-OSR noted that, “It is standard practice for new figures to be labelled as experimental while they bed in and it is unfortunate that this was not followed in this case when the new breakdown of emigration figures by previous reason for immigration was first introduced.”Back to table of contents
+OSR set out several requirements of Office for National Statistics (ONS), one being to make clearer that this estimate should be treated with caution and that it be labelled as an experimental component of the overall National Statistics on migration, while the transformation programme continues.
+OSR noted that “It is standard practice for new figures to be labelled as experimental while they bed in and it is unfortunate that this was not followed in this case when the new breakdown of emigration figures by previous reason for immigration was first introduced.”Back to table of contents

-This report provides a range of information that describes the quality of the output and details any points that should be noted when using the output.
+This section provides a range of information that describes the quality and characteristics of the data.

 timeliness and punctuality

 coherence and comparability

 accuracy and reliability